ai-bearing/ai-bearing1.github.io/docs/adventofcode.md

 ## Why
-I didn't have much else to do in the lead-up to finals (though obviously I can't do much of it right now thanks to finals), and I figured I needed to brush up on my coding skills (of which I have very few).
-I'm going to be using this page to document my thought process and the various solutions I create.
-Warning: they will be clunky.
+I didn't have much else to do in the lead-up to finals, and I figured that it's a good idea to brush up on my coding skills (and learn some Python in the process).
+I'm going to be using this page to document my solutions and some comments (ex ante and ex post) that I have on the process.

 ## Solutions By Day